scaleoutsean/hcicollector/FAQ.md

 Don't have it!
 At this time my primary goal is to keep the components up to date and ensure this thing installs and runs.

-As noted in Change Log for v0.7, there are issues with the metrics namespace created by sfcollector.
+As noted in CHANGELOG for v0.7, there are issues with the metrics namespace created by sfcollector.
 To fix that we'd need a mapping service or API for SolidFire ID to Name mapping and then all dashboards would have to be overhauled to accommodate those changes.
+Another approach would be to rely on SolidFire logs and Elastic, Splunk or other destination where sfcollector metrics, and Volume and Account CRUD operations from SolidFire logs could be correlated.
+Ideas and contributions welcome!

 ## What is the reason Trident was removed from HCICollector

 Because it was confusing to people unfamiliar with Trident, the installation script couldn't handle Trident updates and various other concerns (such as, for example, the fact that more and more NetApp customers use Trident in production so there's a growing risk of unintentianal conflict with other users and workloards).
 Additionally, my primary goal is to make it easier to install and use SolidFire collector in existing monitoring infrastructure rather than create new instances of Grafana and Graphite or introduce additional dependencies.

-## Is this repo associated with or sponspored by NetApp
+## Is this repo associated with or sponsored by NetApp

 No, it is not.